deepsadhi/presentation2.0/USER_GUIDE.md

 ### What is Presentation2.0?

-Presentation2.0 is a PHP Web App that helps you quickly prepare and present presentation simply from Markdown file.
+Presentation2.0 is a Web App that helps you quickly prepare and present presentation simply from Markdown file.

 ### What are Presentation2.0 features?